GIGA-Money/pyBeautifulSOAPWebScraperProject/README.md

 *log: 11/18/19: I moved develop2 to the master branch and removed the develop branch.

+*LOG: 11/28/19: updated main to a usable version.
+Should insert into local database.
+	*Extracted loose actions into methods.
+	*Added commits for methods added.
+	*Added commits for other areas of interest.

 #install notes:
 	*if pip install does not cooperate while in pycharm do the following:
 		*(assuming project is still a pycharm project for this instruction set)